 Henley & Partner's list is one of several indexes created by financial firms to rank global passports according to the access they provide to their citizens.

 The Henley Passport Index covers 227 travel destinations.
 It is updated in real time throughout the year, as and when visa policy changes come into effect.

 Arton Capital's Passport Index takes into consideration the passports of 193 United Nations member countries and six territories -- ROC Taiwan, Macau (SAR China), Hong Kong (SAR China), Kosovo, Palestinian Territory and the Vatican.
 Territories annexed to other countries are excluded.

-Its mid-2021 index has New Zealand in the top spot, with a visa-free/visa-on-arrival score of 136.
+Its late-2021 index has the United Arab Emirates in in the top spot, with a visa-free/visa-on-arrival score of 152.